pryanet/PryanetShare/PryanetShare/Linux/README.md

 ## Building on Linux distributions

-You can choose to build SparkleShare from source or to get the package through your distribution's repositories.
+You can choose to build PryanetShare from source or to get the package through your distribution's repositories.

-To run SparkleShare, you'll need the following packages:
+To run PryanetShare, you'll need the following packages:

 ```
 curl